meuhlang/meuh/site/docs/about/index.md

 The language adopts the philosophy of [write once, compile anywhere][woca] and [KISS][kiss].

-It is a general purpose [Turing Complete][Turing] language with a least those paradigms :
+It is a general purpose [Turing Complete][Turing] language with at least those paradigms :

 - Imperative
 - Object-Oriented